TimSmithCH/CERN-OSM/README.md

 ## Principle
-- CERN buildings appear on [Open Street Maps](http://www.openstreetmap.org) since their descriptions have been imported from the Cadastre Francais on the French territory and the SIG on the Swiss territory
+- CERN buildings appear on [Open Street Maps](http://www.openstreetmap.org) since their descriptions have been imported from the Cadastre Francais on the French territory and the SwissTopo on the Swiss territory
 - Buildings are stored as OSM "ways" which trace their outer perimeters
   - Example: [B28](http://www.openstreetmap.org/way/23696046)
 - The outer perimeter of each CERN site is also stored as an OSM "way"